 Cubase automatically scans this

-folder at each startup and will recognize any new plug-in that has been installed.
+folder at each startup and recognizes any new plug-in that has been installed.

 Installing the NI VST Plug-ins

-On a Windows computer, the VST versions of the software can be installed to any location on your hard drive.
-We strongly recommend to use the default installation path offered by the installer, both for the 32-bit and the 64-bit versions of the plug-in:
+On a Windows computer, the VST plug-ins can be installed to any location on your hard drive.
+We strongly recommend to use the default installation paths offered by Native Access:

 Adding the NI Plug-in Folder in Cubase 8

 No matter where you installed your VST plug-ins, you need to define the correct VST folder in Cubase to make sure that this location is scanned by Cubase at startup.

 If you are unsure where you have installed the VST plug-ins, open the tab Installed products in Native Access.
 Click a product that comes with VST plug-ins (e.g. MASSIVE) and select Installation path.
 There you can find the VST32 and VST64 location:

 It is important to keep in mind that if you use the 64-bit version of Cubase, you must add the folder where you have installed the 64-bit versions of your NI plug-ins and, respectively, if you use the 32-bit version of Cubase, you must add the folder where you have installed the 32-bit versions of your NI plug-ins.